 A Brief Description of the Divorce Process in the State of Texas

 This web page outlines seven basic steps in the divorce process in Texas.
 Each and every divorce is different, however, because each and every marriage is different.
 For example, not every divorce is going to need a temporary orders hearing.
 (Here is why everyone does not need to spend the time and money to get Temporary Orders drafted by your attorney and signed by a judge: You can be divorced in Texas in as little as 60 days.
-If we expect the divorce to be finalized in a relatively short time, that reduces the need to spend the time and money to get a judge to listen to some evidence at a temporary orders hearing and to sign some temporary orders that will only be effective for a couple of months until the final divorce decree is signed by the judge.)
+If we expect the divorce to be finalized in a relatively short time, that reduces the need to spend the time and money to get a judge to listen to some evidence at a temporary orders hearing and to sign some temporary orders that will only be effective for a couple of months until the final divorce decree is signed by the judge.
+Temporary orders become completely irrelevant once a final divorce decree is signed by a judge.)

-Not every divorce case is going to need an extensive discovery phase since sometimes both spouses already have a real good idea of what all the marital assets and debts are.
+Not every divorce case is going to need an extensive discovery phase since frequently both spouses already have a real good idea of what all the marital assets and debts are.

 Step one of the divorce process in Texas.
 Filing the Petition for Divorce - The first step in any divorce is to draft the Original Petition for Divorce and file it with the District Clerk of the county in which you or your spouse resides.
 The divorce petition will contain certain basic information regarding marital property, children of the marriage, the grounds for divorce, and the general requests that a party is making in the case.